Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: EXPERIMENTS

 \subsection{Meta-training: analysis and evaluation}

 The concept of meta learning has two individual meta stages, namely meta training and meta test.
 At meta training time we learn a reward function that can be used to perform a limited number of tasks by utilising bi-level optimisation as discussed in Section~\ref{sec:gradient-mb-irl}.
-This section focuses on studying the capacity of the proposed solution to learn to solve the small subset of training tasks in the context of peg-in-hole and object placement.
+This section focuses on studying the capacity of the proposed solution to learn to solve the small subset of training tasks in the context of peg-in-hole and object placement. \paragraph{Meta-training: solving the tasks} We report the achieved performance of the different costs on the considered training tasks when training with temporally misaligned demonstrations against different goals in Table~\ref{tabl:train_time_table}.
+All costs were able to solve the tasks in both environments.
+The structured RBF cost achieved better performance suggesting they might be overfitting to the training data.
+The unstructured non-temporally scaled cost achieved worse performance in terms of successfully completing both tasks suggesting that it struggles to perform well on the different tasks due to their variability in terms of speed and spatial location.